 Inside access is reserved for those staying overnight, the wedding party, and immediate family members only.
 This includes people who arrive early for photographs or pre-ceremony set-up.
 Children are not allowed to be in the house unaccompanied at all times.
-If the entire Inn has not been reserved overnight, only outdoor facilities are available to use.
 Only pre-arranged overnight guests can stay overnight.

 What are the restroom facilities?